 Farmed by students for students, the campus farm promotes on-farm carbon-neutrality, diversity, equity, inclusion, and justice.

-The Campus Farm at Matthaei Botanical Gardens is a student-driven multi-stakeholder living learning lab for sustainable food systems work built around principles of food grown by students for students, on-farm carbon-neutrality, diversity, equity, inclusion, and justice, in a learning community that fosters student leadership development and high-impact teaching, research, and learning opportunities.
+The Campus Farm at Matthaei Botanical Gardens and Nichols Arboretum is student-driven multi-stakeholder living learning lab for sustainable food systems work built around principles of food grown by students for students, on-farm carbon-neutrality, diversity, equity, inclusion, and justice, in a learning community that fosters student leadership development and high-impact teaching and learning opportunities.

-Along with its collaborative partners the University of Michigan Sustainable Food Program (UMSFP) and the Sustainable Food Systems Initiative, the farm is transforming U-M into a world-class place for twenty-first century scholarly research, teaching, and engagement in sustainable food systems.
-Scroll down for more photos of the farm.
+Along with its collaborative partners the University of Michigan Sustainable Food Program and the Sustainable Food Systems Initiative, the farm is transforming U-M into a world-class place for twenty-first century scholarly research, teaching, and engagement in sustainable food systems.

 The Campus Farm tangibly demonstrates Matthaei-Nichols and the U-M Sustainable Food Program’s core values and ties together education, community, and sustainable food in a way that hasn’t been done before at the U-M.

-Check out this video on how the farm is partnering with U-M Dining Services to bring produce to Michigan students.
+See how the campus farm is partnering with U-M Dining Services to bring fresh produce to Michigan students.